Working Toward a Healthier America, County by County

 Work with the Robert Wood Johnson Foundation and the University of Wisconsin Population Health Institute

-Americans are beginning to realize that there’s a lot more to health than just what happens in the doctor’s office.
+People across the United States are beginning to realize that there’s a lot more to health than what happens in the doctor’s office.
 Where we live, learn, work and play makes a real difference, too.

-But can that concept be explained in a clear and concise way, utilizing useful data, and real-life stories, leading to improved health?
+But can that concept be explained in a clear and concise way, utilizing useful data and real-life stories, to lead to improved health?

-Working with the Robert Wood Johnson Foundation and University of Wisconsin Population Health Institute, Burness has done just that by helping to manage a strategic communications campaign around the County Health Rankings & Roadmaps (CHR&R) program and the RWJF Culture of Health Prize.
+Working with the Robert Wood Johnson Foundation (RWJF) and University of Wisconsin Population Health Institute, Burness has done just that by helping to manage a strategic communications campaign around the County Health Rankings & Roadmaps (CHR&R) program and the RWJF Culture of Health Prize.

-Together with the Robert Wood Johnson Foundation and University of Wisconsin Population Health Institute and other partner firms, we have created and executed a comprehensive national communications strategy that ensures yearlong visibility for CHR&R. Burness has overseen robust media outreach; policymaker education at the local, state and federal levels; broad engagement; and vigorous social media efforts.
-Burness also helped plan signature events in communities, highlighting the use of CHR&R to improve health, and worked closely with RWJF Culture of Health Prize winners to celebrate their good work.
+Burness has overseen robust media outreach; policymaker education at the local, state and federal levels; broad engagement with national partners; and vigorous social media efforts.
+Burness also helps plan signature events in communities, high- lighting the use of CHR&R to improve health, and works closely with RWJF Culture of Health Prize winners to celebrate their good work.

 Results and Impact

-Burness secured meetings with Members of Congress on key committees to raise awareness and deepen understanding about the CHR&R program.
-As a result, many members have promoted the rankings through press statements, social media and “Dear Colleague” letters.
-Members have also taken the opportunity to highlight the innovative work taking place in the prize communities they represent through press statements and letters of support.
+Burness also secured meetings with members of Congress on key committees to raise awareness and deepen understanding of the program.
+As a result, many members have promoted the Rankings through press statements, floor statements, social media and “Dear Colleague” letters.
+Members have also taken the opportunity to highlight the innovative work taking place in the Prize communities they represent through press statements and letters of support.

-We’ve helped arrange innovative ways for the Prize communities to share their insights, such as the Health Affairs blog series which featured each 2014 prize community.
-Representatives of prize communities are also helping to shape the national dialogue on health by speaking at numerous national conferences, webinars and regional meetings.
+We’ve helped arrange innovative ways for the Prize communities to share their insights through blog and commentary series and participation in numerous national conferences, webinars and regional meetings.

-After five years, the CHR&R program is one of the nation’s most important resources for the development of thriving, healthy places.
-It is inspiring communities to change policies and create more opportunities for all residents to lead a healthy lives.
+Nearly a decade old, the CHR&R program is one of the nation’s most important resources for the development of thriving, healthy places.
+It is inspiring communities to change policies and create more opportunities for all residents to lead healthy lives.